 The zip file root directory will contain subdirectories model, documentation, and optionally tools and test.

 The model directory contains the data defining the actual model.
 Within it will be a directory ndm containing the national (secular) model, and a directory for each patch.
 The model directory will contain a file called model.csv defining the submodels of the model, a file called versions.csv with a table of version history, and a file called metadata.xml containing the ANZLIC metadata describing this data set.
 Some of the metadata is replicated in a CSV file metadata.csv.
-The model.csv will define each subcomponent.
-Within each component subdirectory is a file component.csv specifying the names of the file(s) defining the grid or TIN displacement field, the spatial and temporal extents over which the patch applies, and the model versions for which it applies.
-The component subdirectory also contains the grid or triangulation files.
+The model.csv will define each submodel.
+Within each submodel directory is a file component.csv specifying the names of the file(s) defining the grid displacement field, the spatial and temporal extents over which the patch applies, and the model versions for which it applies.
+The component subdirectory also contains the grid files.

 Model specifications